Simple-to-Build Small Cabin

 0:00

 Dear James: I have some rustic land located by a pond.
 I would like to have a small weekend cabin built for my two children and me.
-What is the best construction method?—Stefan H.
+What is the best construction method? —Stefan H.

 Dear Stefan: You shouldn’t have any problem finding a reasonably priced builder for this type of project.
 Most would consider this to be a fun project and a welcome change from typical house construction.
-You might even get a discount if you offer it to them for weekend or two.
+You might even get a discount if you offer it to them for a weekend or two.

 With two children, it would be wise to build a cabin large enough to sleep four people.
 Either you or your children will probably often bring a guest along for the weekends.
 Since beds take up a lot of space, plan on a minimum size of 20 feet by 20 feet, not including porches.